-If you’ve had unprotected sex or experienced contraceptive failure and you’re not trying to get pregnant, we know you might be worried about unplanned pregnancy.
-The morning after pill can be taken to reduce the risk of pregnancy, but how does it work?
+If you’ve had unprotected sex or experienced contraceptive failure and aren’t trying to get pregnant, it’s normal to worry.
+Emergency contraception can help reduce the risk, but how does the morning after pill work?
 Read on to find out.

-The morning after pill is a single tablet which can be taken to help prevent unplanned pregnancy in the event of unprotected sex or contraceptive failure.
+The morning after pill is a single tablet you can take to help prevent an unplanned pregnancy in the event of unprotected sex or contraceptive failure.

-*Based on unit sales April 2015 – Dec 2023 and average number of times 425 emergency contraceptive pill users aged 18-35 said they’d taken it in their life.
-Verify at ellaone.co.uk/verify
+*Based on unit sales April 2015 – Dec 2023 and the average number of times 425 emergency contraceptive pill users aged 18–35 said they’d taken it in their life.

-The morning after pill works by delaying ovulation, so if ovulation has already occurred it will not be effective and pregnancy may still take place.
-It is really hard to determine exactly when you are ovulating as everyone’s menstrual cycle is different and it can change from month to month depending on numerous factors such as altered sleep patterns, diet and birth control.
+Timing is so important.
+If you’ve already ovulated, the morning after pill won’t prevent pregnancy.
+It is really hard to determine exactly when you are ovulating as everyone’s menstrual cycle is different, and it can change from month to month depending on numerous factors such as altered sleep patterns, diet, and birth control.

 While pregnancy is less likely to occur during certain times in your menstrual cycle, such as your period, some people may have short cycles and can ovulate or be at risk of pregnancy while they are still menstruating.
 Please speak to your healthcare provider, like a doctor or pharmacist, if you have any concerns.

-Emergency contraceptive pills like ellaOne are for single use only and will not prevent pregnancy from further incidents of unprotected sex.
-It is recommended that you use a barrier method such as condoms or talk to your healthcare provider about your contraceptive options.
-There is no evidence that taking ellaOne can affect your long term fertility.
-If you have unprotected sex again, you can use ellaOne more than once (even in the same cycle) but remember: ellaOne is intended for emergency use only and should not be used in place of a regular contraceptive.
+There is no evidence that ellaOne® affects long-term fertility.
+If you have unprotected sex again, you can take ellaOne® more than once (even in the same cycle, if you have not already ovulated) but remember: ellaOne is intended for emergency use only and should not be used in place of a regular contraceptive.

-Levonorgestrel can help prevent unplanned pregnancy if taken within three days (72 hours) of unprotected sex or contraceptive failure.
-When taken within 24 hours of unprotected sex, it reduces the risk of pregnancy to 23 in 1000.
+Take levonorgestrel within three days (72 hours) of unprotected sex or contraceptive failure to help prevent pregnancy.
+When taken within 24 hours of unprotected sex, it lowers the risk of pregnancy to 23 in 1,000.

-The IUD is another form of emergency contraception which also works as a long-acting reversible contraceptive (LARC).
-Sometimes known as the coil, the IUD is a T-shaped device made out of plastic and copper which is inserted into the womb by a nurse or doctor.
-It releases copper which thickens the cervical mucus around the womb, which stops sperm from being able to meet with the egg.
+The IUD is another type of emergency contraception which also works as a long-acting reversible contraceptive (LARC).
+This T-shaped device, made of plastic and copper, is inserted into the womb by a nurse or doctor.
+It releases copper in the cervical mucus, which stops sperm from reaching an egg.
+When fitted correctly, the IUD is 99% effective and can remain in place for up to ten years depending on the type.

 ellaOne is generally well-tolerated, but some people may experience mild side effects such as feeling sick, stomach pain, headache, changes in mood and breast tenderness.
 If you have any concerns about side effects, we recommend you speak to your healthcare provider who will be able to advise you.